SomeProfoundName/SomeProfoundName/README.md

 ### Currently

-- Following a Data Structures and Algorithms in Python course on Udemy.
+- Currently on a software development bootcamp with JustIt ~~- Following a Data Structures and Algorithms in Python course on Udemy. ~~
 - Learning React.
 - Looking for a job in tech.